 Unlike some of the larger hotel chains, we directly employ all our housekeeping teams, helping us to ensure that they are delivering the necessary levels of hygiene and cleanliness.
-All cleaning and disinfecting in your room is done using industrially recognised chemicals from Ecolab and Zenith (both global leading cleaning & hygiene product suppliers for both hospitality and healthcare) and we are paying special attention to door handles, desks and other key contact points throughout your bedroom.
+All cleaning and disinfecting in your room is done using industrially recognised chemicals, we are paying special attention to door handles, desks and other key contact points throughout your bedroom.

 All our linen is laundered off-site using an industrial laundry service that washes at over 60’c using disinfectant detergent so that you can enjoy both a comfortable and safe night’s sleep.
 We have removed any extra pillows from your room but if you need anything extra please let us know.

 Our Public Areas

 We have laid out our lounges, restaurants, bars, and garden seating areas to enable social distancing, with sanitising stations throughout the resort.
 All our team complete a health questionnaire before starting work, as well as the recording of the temperature and will wash their hands every 20 minutes.
 We have also set up the ability to order your food and drink online, as well as being able to order it for delivery to your bedroom.

 We have provided our team with protective equipment including face masks, visors, disposable gloves, disposable aprons, and hand sanitiser.
 Whilst there is no government guidance on the need to wear these in a hotel setting, all our teams have been provided with these empowering them with choice in what to use.

 When it is time to say goodbye, simply pop your key over to a member of the team and they will complete your credit card transaction and email you your receipt.